A local test for global extrema in the dispersion relation of a periodic graph: Introduction

 We conjecture that $W \geq 0$ is also a \emph{necessary} condition for the global minimum, and analogously for the global maximum.
 In Section~\ref{example:Kuc} we present an example that has a local minimum that is not a global minimum; in this case $\Re W > 0$ while $W$ is sign-indefinite.

-We therefore envision the following application of Theorem~\ref{thm:mainI}: a gradient descent search for a local minimum of $\lambda(\alpha)$ is to be followed by a computation of $W$ according to equation~\eqref{eq:W_def}.
-If $W$ is non-negative, Theorem~\ref{thm:mainI} guarantees that the global minimum is found.
-If $W$ is sign-indefinite, our conjecture requires the search to continue.

-If we additionally assume that the periodic operator $H$ is real symmetric (has ``time-reversal symmetry'' in physics terminology), the above procedure is simplified substantially.
-This symmetry of $H$ implies the existence of points $\alpha^*\in \TT^d$ such that $\cc{T(\alpha)} = T(\alpha^*-\alpha)$ for all $\alpha \in \TT^d$.
+If we additionally assume that the periodic operator $H$ is real symmetric (has ``time-reversal symmetry'' in physics terminology), there are certain points in the Brillouin zone that are critical for every $\lambda$.
+These are the points $\alpha^*\in \TT^d$ such that $\cc{T(\alpha)} = T(\alpha^*-\alpha)$ for all $\alpha \in \TT^d$.
 We denote the set of these points by $\CornerP$ and refer to them informally as ``corner points''; for the square parameterization $(-\pi,\pi]^d$ of the Brillouin zone used throughout the paper, we have $\CornerP = \{0, \pi\}^d$.